 “It is, the Greek goddess of light.
 She’s reported to have bestowed the gifts of lustre, brilliance and intrinsic value on Gold, Silver and on gemstones.
 So, the TheiaCut™ took us a year to develop, and I couldn’t be more pleased or proud of it."

 “I’ve had the cut in the background of my mind for probably the past ten years.
 I shouldn’t really be saying this, but I was involved in Marketing at GemsTV and it kind of came to me while I was here – and I’ve kept it to myself.
 But now it’s the perfect moment in time to use it for a gemstone that loves light.

 “That’s the thing with the TheiaCut™ – it just loves light.
 It loves every single lighting condition; it looks different if you’re out in the bright sunshine to when you’re inside in lower lighting.
-It even attracts so much light than if you put it under the table in a candlelit environment, it’ll still have color and it’ll still have some brilliance.
+It even attracts so much light than if you put it under the table in a candlelit environment, it’ll still have colour and it’ll still have some brilliance.

 “But yes, it’s amazing.”